Understanding "Out of Network" Therapy and Insurance

 You can received specialized help, instead of generic help, and benefit from therapy that is personalized to you

-You are welcome to see a therapist, even if you do not qualify for or want a diagnosis on your file.
-My practice is non-pathologizing, and you are not required to have a diagnosis (although if you want to go through a diagnostic process, you are welcome to talk to me about this!)
+You are welcome to pursue therapy, even if you do not qualify for or want a diagnosis on your file.
+Insurance companies often won't cover your sessions if you don't have a diagnosis on file

 A Potential Workaround to Insurance Coverage: Out of Network Benefits